resplab/epicManual/README.md

 ```

 Basically this allows me to write some parts in HTML/CSS/Javascript, and BookDown will incorporate it inline.
 All the `.html` files are in the `html` folder, which is divided into folders for each Section (each Rmd file is a section).

+## CSS Files

+The CSS files are in the `css` folder.
+The BookDown package comes with its own set of CSS files, but I added some of my own to incorporate Bootstrap elements, etc. Most of the CSS used is in `main-bookdown-styles.css`.
+The `python.css` file contains some additional styling for Python code highlighting in code chunks.
+The `shadow.css` file contains styles for the Shadow DOM elements.

 ## Creating HTML Elements from ROxygen